 Being heavier than most of my friends has never been fun.
-The earliest I started paying attention to a scale was twelve years old, not that it did me much good as the numbers increased significantly over the years.
+I was twelve years old when I started paying attention to a scale, not that it did me much good as the numbers increased significantly over the years.

-I feel like I’ve been trying to lose weight my whole life.
+I feel like I’ve been trying to lose weight my entire life.
 Sometimes I’m successful and the other 99% of the time I hate myself.

 Heavy and content.